-In the last installment in our series, we discovered that raw material costs—frame, mesh, stencil, films, ink and blade—are a very small percentage of the total cost to print a shirt, but that they are the keys to minimizing the total costs (see Printwear May, page 72).
+In the last installment in our series, we discovered that raw material costs—frame, mesh, stencil, films, ink and blade—are a very small percentage of the total cost to print a shirt, but that they are the keys to minimizing the total costs.
 Specifically, with the right-stuff—raw materials that facilitate faster production of higher quality garments—total costs are reduced.
 Now that the raw materials do not have to be the problem and are likely to be the solution, the question becomes “what do we do about it?”
 Or, more specifically, “how do we select and use our raw materials to our advantage?”

 Tale of two inks: phase separation